Mia's River Responsibility

 Families gathering around Mia’s artistic cleanup signs.

-But Mia’s creative solution didn’t stop there.
-After a while, she taught the children how to fold paper boats, transforming them into floating cleanup stations.
-These artistic vessels glided along the river’s edge, collecting small pieces of trash while delighting everyone who saw them.
+But Mia’s creative solution did not stop there.
+She taught the children how to fold paper boats and turn them into floating cleanup stations.
+These artistic vessels glided along the water’s edge, collecting small pieces of trash while delighting everyone who saw them.

 Children guiding decorated paper boats collecting trash.

 As sunset painted the sky in brilliant oranges and pinks, the park gleamed cleaner than ever.
-Therefore, the sound of children’s laughter mixed with splashing water and rustling leaves, creating a symphony of joy.
+The sound of children’s laughter mixed with splashing water and rustling leaves, creating a symphony of joy.
 To everyone’s delight, the blue heron returned, seeming to approve of their efforts.

 Clean park at sunset, heron flying overhead.